rhyswd5/Movie-recommendation/README.md

 ## Possible Future Improvements
 - Include movie plot summaries or reviews in TF-IDF input for deeper semantic understanding.
+-
+- Replace the fixed movie selection list with a searchable interface across all 1000 titles, allowing users to choose films they genuinely like.

 - Add collaborative filtering to blend content and user preference patterns.